Kempinski Residences Miami Design District

 On supply and demand, competing residential inventory within the immediate Design District is limited, and the surrounding district is largely built out, which raises the barrier to new comparable product.
 Branded residences also draw a distinct buyer pool that values managed service and brand assurance, broadening demand beyond the local market.
 No specific return projections are implied.

-The project is developed by Miami-based DaGrosa Capital Partners, with the residences developed, marketed, and sold by the project entity Biscayne Residences Holdings LLC.
+Residences are sold as private freehold condominiums, with title conveyed at closing and ownership including membership in the condominium association that governs and funds the shared amenity levels and building services.
 The Kempinski name is used under license from Kempinski Hotels SA, with Kempinski's role focused on the management and service standards of the completed residences.

 The design team is established: Arquitectonica on architecture, Rockwell Group on interiors, and Enea on landscape.
 Kempinski's involvement is centered on operations and service standards rather than a superficial branding arrangement, which is what gives the residences their day-to-day service identity.